Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-EnGMyJjYDdI.md

 ### Transcript

-> uh wait you can tame any native life form no only there's a dog at this point yes i have two now
+> wait you can tame any native life form no only there's a dog at this point yes i have two now